 If you get a chance, stop by Section A in the General Admission seats along the right field side.
-Out there is what fan's simply refer to him as The Superfan, a bearded fan with a Viking like voice that fans can hear throughout the yard who's at most if not all the games.
-Stop by and say hi, chances are he'll not only take a picture with you but he may ask you to help him lead some cheers.
+Out there is what fans simply refer to as The Superfan, a bearded fan with a Viking like voice that can be heard throughout the yard, and is at most if not all the games.
+Stop by and say hi, chances are he’ll not only take a picture with you but he may ask you to help him lead some cheers.

 Titan Field is relatively simple to access via the 5, 57, and 91 freeways.
 In fact, the stadium is only 7 miles from both Angel Stadium and the Honda Center.
 Depending on when you go, you may even be able to make a baseball or hockey/baseball doubleheader out of your stay on The OC.

-Tickets for most games are $18 for box seats, $11 for reserved, $10 adult general admission.
-Senior general admission is $8, while youth general admission for those in 8th grade and younger is $6.
+Tickets for most games are $18 for box seats, $11 for reserved, $10 adult general admission, senior GA $8, youth GA 8th grade and younger $6.